 Basketball

-Teams compiled a 74-12 record
+4-year Varsity Starter - teams compiled a 74-12 record

-All-Tournament Team in District & Region
+All-Tournament Team in District & Region; District Tournament MVP

 All-Academic Team